A Centralized portal for users

 While data was positive on our main success metric, a separate metric that tracked deleted content was on the rise.
 As usage increased, so did the amount of questions deleted, while the number of templates deleted by users remained relatively flat, but why was that?

-After conducting short interviews with customers, I found that many users wanted to delist questions, but couldn't, so they ended up documenting them externally and/or completely deleting them
+After conducting short interviews with customers, I found that many users wanted to delist questions, but couldn't, so they ended up documenting them externally and then completely deleting the question

 Updates to the product roadmap

-After discussing with my project PM and eng lead, I met with product leads to find a way we could work to implement a "disable" feature, noting that this was affecting our key metrics and could grow worse as our usage increased.
+After discussing with my project PM and eng lead, I met with product leads to find a way we could work to implement a "deactivate" feature, noting that this problem could compound as our usage increased and as users did this more often and eventually cause users to rely on external programs to store content.

 Successful negotiation

-After making a case for this new feature by highlighting key business impacts, it was successfully added to the roadmap!
-This gave me time to work out the design and plan with other designers to map downstream effects in other parts of Pulse.
+After making a case for this new feature by highlighting those key business impacts, it was successfully added to the roadmap!
+From here I was able to work and plan with other designers to map downstream effects in other parts of Pulse and create the correct messaging and edge cases to cover what happens when content is deactivated.

 Showcasing final design updates

-After an additional 2 months of work to collaborate with engineering, product, and designers of other product areas, the final design based on the updated roadmap was rolled out!
+After collaborating with engineering, product, and designers of other product areas, the final design based on the updated roadmap was rolled out!

 Updates for content deactivation